Filter selection for older HVAC units

 MERV (Minimum Efficiency Reporting Value) ratings indicate the effectiveness of air filters in removing psections from the air.
 Neglecting to check MERV ratings is a mistake that can lead to subpar filtration.
 Look for filters with higher MERV ratings to ensure better air quality.
 Notwithstanding, keep in mind that higher MERV ratings may also restrict airflow, so it’s important to strike a balance between filtration efficiency and system performance.

-READ MORE Addressing allergies with HVAC filters
+READ MORE HVAC performance and clean filters

 3. Choosing the Cheapest Option Without Considering Long-Term Costs